dpluong/chip-8/docs/PROJECT DOCUMENT.md

 - A language of a higher level than the raw machine code
 - A compiler that converts this language to CHIP8 machine code
 - Users will be able to write human-readable code and compile it into CHIP8 machine code, ready for ues on any emulator
-- Visualizer
+- Code Viewer for Visualizer
-- Allows user to debug CHIP 8 programs
+- Allows user to fully understand and debug CHIP 8 programs
 - Can disassemble opcodes into a human readable form
-- Users will be able to see the registers, memory... of the CHIP 8 program and a disassembed code viewer
+- Users will be able to see the full code of the program they are running

 Release 4 (Product Delivery Apr 8, 2019) (Planned Product Completion by Apr 5, 2019):

-- Visualizer
 - Chip 8 Games

 ## Detailed Release 1 Plan & Schedule